Belkadi-widad/WAISE_Twitterbot/README.md

 # WAISE_Twitterbot

-A chatbot ( twitterbot) made by an order 2  markov chain , this project is developed in python . this chatbot publish periodically new tweets and reply to tweets . the datasets are in the directory : data , are a collection of donald trump tweets .
+the waise chatbot is a twitterbot made by an order 2  markov chain , this project is developed in python . this chatbot publish periodically new tweets and reply to tweets . the datasets are in the directory : data , are a collection of donald trump tweets .